What Percentage Do Accident Lawyers Take?

 We can also discuss what happens if we need to take your case to trial, as well as other expenses that you may incur while we work together to try to hold the liable party accountable for the harm they caused you.

-Distasio Law Firm represents truck accident victims in the Tampa area and throughout the state of Florida.
+Distasio Law Firm is proud to represent truck accident victims.
 When you work with us, we can seek justice and compensation on your behalf while you focus on healing and getting your life back instead of your legal case.
 We may be able to help you recover compensation for your medical bills, lost wages, pain and suffering, and other damages.

 For a free consultation on your case with a member of our team, call Distasio Law Firm today at (813) 259-0022.
 We can discuss your accident, the strength of your case, and what percentage our accident lawyer may take if we represent you.